miguelangelopereira/my/wordpress-on-iaas-rhel.md

 # Configure Gluster Storage Replication

+* Execute these steps on both WEB servers
 * Add Gluster software repository by creating a new repo file
 ```bash
 nano /etc/yum.repos.d/Gluster.repo
 ```

-* Add the following configuratio nto the new file
+* Add the following configuration to the new file
 ```
 [gluster38]
 name=Gluster 3.8